Rayanedrd/RPIPicoFreeRTOSCourse/4-Tasks/ReadMe.txt

 1. I define on the main, ledpad on 6
 2. I add my full name and my student ID on the main (DRIDI Rayane, F14218807) and i printf it.

+Mid term exam

+I addeds 4 LEDs.
+I added 4 workers.
-I addeds some LEDs and i addeds my full name and my student ID on the main (DRIDI Rayane, F14218807) and i printf it.
+I addeds my full name and my student ID on the main (DRIDI Rayane, F14218807) and i printf it.